The Endless Semantic Debate: Current and Voltage Feedback Amplifiers

 Eagle eyed readers may then well ask: what then is an inverting amplifier using a VFA op-amp?
 The feedback current into the feedback summing node is Vo/Rf i.e. a current.
 Surely then this makes an inverting amplifier like this a current feedback amplifier?

 No, it doesn’t.
-In a VFA, the current into the op-amps inverting input is NOT linearly related to the feedback current – its just the bias current and will be highly non-linear wrt to the output voltage, though very small – typically nA or uA in a practical amplifier.
+In a VFA, the current into the op-amps inverting input is NOT linearly related to the feedback current – its just the bias current (nA or uA in a practical device) and will not be related to the output voltage.
 In other words, in the inverting mode, the inverting input of a VFA is still a voltage input, albeit held at some reference voltage (usually 0V).
 The output controlled parameter arises because of the op-amp drives the output (and hence the feedback resistor) so that its input voltages remain equal.

 So, a simple question with a simple answer that does not require an endless semantic debate.